Nappolini/Avoova/_site/README.md

 The leading principle is that this pattern library is not defined by a grid system.
 Add the css classes to your html markup and the UI element will comply with the grid, grid system or grid frame work that you are using.

+## Responsive

+Every UI I component is build with a mobile first approach and extremely customizable to adobt to the breakpoints for different projects

 Base Atomic CSS
 =============================